-1. Touch anywhere on the locked display.

-If no security configuration has been implemented, the display unlocks immediately.

-2. If a security configuration has been implemented on the device, enter the requested credentials (ID number, access code, and/or password) based on your facility's security policy.

-The display unlocks when the device authenticates your credentials.
+- 1. Touch anywhere on the locked display. - If no security configuration has been implemented, the display unlocks immediately. - If a security configuration or single sign-on (SSO) has been implemented on the device, enter the requested credentials (ID number, access code, and/or password) based on your facility's security policy.
+Where SSO has been implemented, scanning or tapping your badge overrides manual entry of your credentials if you haven't exceeded the established grace period. - The display unlocks when the device authenticates your credentials. - 3.
+If the SSO grace period has expired and authentication is unsuccessful, manually enter your system password or PIN as prompted, then touch OK.

+The device authenticates you as an authorized user and displays your Clinician ID in the Device Status area of the Home tab.

-Note An authorized person can adjust security configuration settings in Advanced settings.
+Note An authorized person can adjust security configuration and SSO settings in Advanced settings.